 “Your goals are the road maps that guide you and show you what is possible for your life.” - Les Brown

 Homesteading and the Recognition of Ownership

 More broadly and with regard to land, once any terrestrial resource is homesteaded and a border declared around the encompassing land, ownership of other resources on that plot are usually recognized as property of the original homesteader as well.
-This is a practical arrangement that helps minimize conflict and protects the value of any improvements that the land owner might make.
+This is a practical arrangement that

 This is not to say that it is necessary for there to be a single static owner of all resources within a given plot.
 The original inhabitant, for example, could assign or sell rights to various other resources within that plot, granting one party the right to drill for water while giving another party the right to mine.
 The original homesteader would also have the right to transfer ownership of the land, and some or all resources within, to another party as long as the transfer did not violate any standing agreements with other stakeholders.

 Negotiation and Harmonious Order

 The musician Wynton Marsalis once described jazz as a series of negotiations.
 Each player may have his or her own agenda but will work